-Some four-year colleges accept the associate in arts or associate in science degrees as meeting all general education requirements and grant automatic junior standing upon transfer.
+Some four-year colleges accept the associate in arts or associate in science degrees as meeting all lower division general education requirements and grant automatic junior standing upon transfer.
 Students may have to meet additional requirements for some majors at these colleges.
 Contact a Student Development Center for more information.
 Schools with which Harper has a compact agreement are:

 Barat College

 Eastern Illinois University

 Governors State University

 Illinois State University

 Northeastern Illinois University

 Northern Illinois University

-Sangamon State University

 Southern Illinois University

+University of Illinois at Springfield

 Western Illinois University